snoopycrimecop/omero-api-plugin/README.md

 ### Usage

-Include the following to the top of your _build.gradle_ file:
+Include the following at the top of your _build.gradle_ file:

 ```groovy
 plugins {